afnog/sse/virtualization/ganeti-exercise.md

 really be in the DNS as well, but for the purposes of this exercise (non-production deployment) it doesn't matter too much.

+Edit `/etc/default/grub` and add the following line:

+	GRUB_CMDLINE_XEN_DEFAULT="dom0_mem=min:256M,max:256M"

+This restricts the master domain to 256 MB RAM, which will make it slow, but give us more RAM free for guests.
+In your own configurations you should probably allocate more RAM to the host (domain 0)!

-Then `reboot` the host, log in again and run the following commands:
+Then run the following commands:

 	sudo apt-get dist-upgrade
 	sudo apt-get install ganeti2 ganeti-htools ganeti-instance-debootstrap xen-hypervisor-amd64